Join our diverse force of leaders shaping the course of our nation.

 Currently, Guild works with companies like Chipotle that offer education as a benefit to their employees in the form of management training programs and degree opportunities from colleges such as Colorado State University, Western Governors University, and Bellevue University.

-After earning her undergraduate degree from Stanford University with distinction, Stich continued her graduate studies on The Farm, earning a joint M.B.A. and master's in education as well.
+After earning her undergraduate degree from Stanford University with distinction, Stich continued her graduate studies on The Farm, earning a joint MBA and a master’s in education.

 Joe Vasquez (Bay Area '11)